 There’s no doubt about it, over the past few years towing covers (and full covers, for that matter) have become extremely popular with caravanners.

-I admit, I used to subscribe to the “Why bother?
+I admit, I used to subscribe to the “Are caravan covers a good idea?
 The van will wash,” brigade, but after one particularly grimy trip, I began to change my mind.

 My opinion was completely altered when I found out how much a replacement window would cost should a flying stone hit it.
 Given the state of the country’s roads at the moment, that’s a distinct possibility.